 A cash home buyer is a company or individual investor that pays cash for homes and offers an accelerated sales timeline.
 A conventional sale takes around 60 days, from start to finish, but cash buyers can close in 7 days or less, and Express Homebuyers claims to have closed on sale in only 24 hours.

 These cash buyers are great options for people who are under pressure to sell fast— people who have to move for a new job, or inherited an unwanted property.
 The catch?
 Cash buyer offers are generally much less than the property’s fair market value, sometimes coming in at only 50% or less of what a property would fetch on the open market.

-Many of these cash buyers will buy any house as is, regardless of condition, although Express Homebuyers is a little more selective in what they’ll buy.
+Many of these cash buyers will buy any house as is, regardless of condition, although Express Homebuyers reviews suggest it’s a little more selective in what they’ll buy.

 How Does a Sale to Express Homebuyers Work?

-The Express Homebuyers sale process is actually quite straightforward:
+As Express Homebuyers reviews demonstrate, the sale process is actually quite straightforward: